scala/scala3/docs/blog/_posts/2019-06-11-16th-dotty-milestone-release.md

 would import the `intOrd`, `listOrd`, and `ec` instances but leave out the `im` instance, since it fits none of the specified bounds.

-## New typeclass derivation scheme
+## New type class derivation scheme

 Summary of measured differences with the old scheme:

 - About 100 lines more compiler code - the rest of the lines changed diff is tests.
-- About 13-15% more code generated for typeclass instances
+- About 13-15% more code generated for type class instances
-- About 3-4% slower to compile typeclass instances
+- About 3-4% slower to compile type class instances

 Advantages of new scheme: